dhanys24/disaster-response-pipeline/README.md

 3. A Flask app was created to show data visualization and classify the message that user enters on the web page.

 Below is screenshot of the disaster aplication of overview datasets:

 ![alt text](https://github.com/dhanys24/disaster-response-pipeline/blob/master/app/overview_dataset.png)

 And here is the application that need machine learning to specify category of the received messages.
-In the screenshot below, the example of the messages is "Please, we need tents and water.
-We are in Silo, Thank you!".
+In the screenshot below, the example of the messages is *"Please, we need tents and water.
+We are in Silo, Thank you!"*.
-And the category detected are Related, Request, Aid related, Water, and Shelter.
+And the category detected are **Related, Request, Aid related, Water, and Shelter**.

 ![alt text](https://github.com/dhanys24/disaster-response-pipeline/blob/master/app/messages_categories_result.png)